jdevstatic-tutorials/content-dev-workflow/README.md

 and it should be the only
 one for my content.
 If the
-tutorial or lesson is very long, it can simple have a TOC with hyperlinks.
+tutorial or lesson is very long, it can simply have a TOC with hyperlinks.

 Then, say, I feel that I'm done with